 Over the years, this methodology has grown into the Love At First Fight Core Curriculum which consists of essential insights, understandings, tools and skills that have been proven (over years of testing) to solve almost every kind of relationship problem.

-3. We believe that conflict is a normal part of love.
+3. I believe that conflict is a normal part of love.